NordicSemiconductor/asset-tracker-cloud-docs/CODE_OF_CONDUCT.rst

 .. _code-of-conduct:

-Code of Conduct
+Code of conduct
 ###############

-Our Pledge
+Our pledge
 **********

 We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

-Our Standards
+Our standards
 *************

 Examples of behavior that contributes to a positive environment for our community include: